lukehanson2429/hop-heaven/README.md

 ### Sorting & Searching

-* As a User I want to be able to sort the list of available beers to view by rating, price, name & style.
+* As a User I want to be able to sort the list of available beers to view by price, name, style, country & abv.
 * As a User I want to be sort by style of beer to find a specific beer from a certain style of beers.
 * As a User I want to be search by beer name or description to focus my search on the beer im after.
 * As a User I want to be able easily see what I've searched for and the number of results.